Individuals with Disabilities

-- Always ask someone with a disability how you can help before attempting any rescue technique or giving assistance.
-Ask how he or she can best be assisted or moved, and whether there are any special considerations or items that need to come with the person.
+- Always ask the person with a disability how you can help before attempting any rescue technique or giving assistance.
+Ask how the person can best be assisted or moved, and whether there are any special considerations or items that need to come with the person.

 - Consider your options and the risks of injuring yourself and others in an evacuation attempt.

-- Alert emergency personnel if you are aware that persons with disabilities have remained in the building or have exited and need additional assistance.
+- Alert emergency personnel if you are aware that people with disabilities have remained in the building or have exited and need additional assistance.

-- Most people who are blind or have a visual impairment will be familiar with their immediate surroundings and frequently traveled routes.
-However, since the emergency evacuation route may be different from the commonly traveled route, persons with visual impairments may need assistance in evacuating.
+- Most people who are blind or have low vision will be familiar with their immediate surroundings and frequently traveled routes.
+However, since the emergency evacuation route may be different from the commonly traveled route, people with visual impairments may need assistance in evacuating.